What parents need to know

-> First, do not get turned off by the title, CRUEL BEAUTY, or this tag line: "Her mission was to kill him.
-Her destiny was to love him."
-Cruel Beauty is not only for the romance-reading crowd.
+First, do not get turned off by the title, or by the tag line; Cruel Beauty is not only for the romance-reading crowd.
 In fact, it's just as good a fit for fans of high fantasy.
 First-time author Rosamund Hodge really takes time and effort to build her fantasy world.
 The true highlight is the castle -- with its constantly changing nature (sometimes it rains in the library, sometimes the books are all gibberish) and labyrinth of bizarre rooms and locked doors, it's really almost as compelling a character as the troubled Nyx.
 As Nyx explores, more very curious questions emerge.

-> Of course creating this complex a backdrop can get tricky.
+Of course creating this complex a backdrop can get tricky.
 Sometimes the story is too caught up in a web of clever ideas and doesn't take the clearest way to present them to the reader.
 Then we're more lost in the labyrinth than we'd like.
 Still, if future books from this first-time author are half this clever, they'll be well worth reading.

 Families can talk about...